QForm featuresClick on the menu items on the left for detailed information about QForm

 - Die wear factor

-Graphs can easily be generated that show load, work energy, power, velocity and distance and how they relate to distance, time, (and crank angle if on a mechanical press).
+Graphs can easily be generated that show load, work energy, power, velocity and distance and how they relate to distance, time or other field.
 When possible, graphs can be printed together to show how the data relates.
 For instance, load curves can be added together to show total load on a machine forming multiple stations at the same time.

-Tracked points can be inserted as a grid or as individual points anywhere in the work piece.
-Tracked points can show the evolution of temperature, effective strain and strain rate, effective stress, mean stress and lode index at that specific point throughout the course of the forming process.
+Tracked points can be inserted as a grid or as individual points anywhere in the work piece and tracked forward or backward in time.
+Tracked points can show the evolution of temperature, effective strain and strain rate, effective stress, mean stress and at that specific point throughout the course of the forming process.

-Other useful output are printed project reports, as well as customizable movie (.avi) and picture (.bmp) output.
+Other useful output includes customizable movie (.WMV) and picture (.PNG) output.

 Cross sections can be made anywhere in a 3D simulation.
 All visual parameters can be seen on the cross cut plane as well as on the surface of the part.